Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/white_blood_cells/tutorial_nuclear_segmentation.md

 Step through the files until you find Desktop/WBC_PCAPipeline/Step1_Segmentation/WBC_imgSeg.R.
 Source this file.
 Should you be asked in the console about upgrading dependencies during the EBImage library installation, type in a and hit Enter/Return.

+**Note:** If you source the file multiple times, three directories are created each time within the Data folder with the form of SegImgs_i, ColNuc_i, and BWImgs_i,where i is a natural number.
+The images are only segmented into the most recently created directories (those with the largest i).
+Should you run into trouble and need to run this file multiple times, ensure that future filepaths are pointing to the right folders!
+{: .notice--warning}

 NOTE: If you source the file multiple times, three directories are created each time within the Data folder with the form of SegImgs_i, ColNuc_i, and BWImgs_i,where i is a natural number.
 The images are only segmented into the most recently created directories (those with the largest i).
 Should you run into trouble and need to run this file multiple times, ensure that future filepaths are pointing to the right folders!
 {: .notice--primary}